Blog

 California Rental Laws - An Overview of Landlord Tenant Rights

-California tenants, for example, have the right to live in conditions that meet habitability standards and to live in peace and quiet.
+Residential tenants, for example, have the right to live in conditions that meet habitability standards and to live in peace and quiet.
 Landlords and property owners, on the other hand, have the right to charge rent and enter the rented unit.

 It’s also important to note that such rights exist regardless of whether the lease or rental agreement states them or not.

 As you can see, California law can be complicated.
-So, we at the Mike Dunfee Group have put together this basic overview of California regulations that landlords need to know.
+So, we at the Mike Dunfee Group have put together this basic overview of regulations that landlords need to know.

 Required Landlord Disclosures in the State

 Landlords are bound by California law to reveal a variety of things about their rental property.
-Specifically, landlords must declare anything that may impact the health of their California tenants.
+Specifically, landlords must declare anything that may impact the health of their tenants.

 Lead-Based Paint Disclosure

-All California landlords must disclose if their rentals contain lead-based paints.
-Rather than being specific to the California laws, this disclosure is something every landlord in the country must make.
+All landlords must disclose if their rentals contain lead-based paints.
+Rather than being specific to the laws, this disclosure is something every landlord in the country must make.
 Additionally, you must make your tenant aware if your rental unit was built before 1978.

 Bedbug Disclosure